COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/architectural-requirements.md

   - High learning curve.
   - Slower development cycles for prototyping.

-### Database

-We use **PostgreSQL** hosted via Supabase for our structured, relational data storage.

-- **Final Choice:** PostgreSQL (Supabase)

-- **Alternatives Considered:**
-  - **MongoDB**: A document-based NoSQL solution.
-  - **MySQL**: A traditional relational database.

-- **Advantages of PostgreSQL:**
-  - Full SQL support with joins, foreign keys, and constraints.
-  - JSON column support for storing scan metadata flexibly.
-  - Row-level security and role-based permissions.

-- **Disadvantages:**
-  - Slightly more difficult to scale horizontally.
-  - Schema migrations require discipline and planning.

-- **Justification & Fit:**
-  PostgreSQL complements our **relational model** of users, API specs, tags, and reports.
-It serves as the **data layer** in our layered architecture and aligns well with Supabase’s role-based access controls and real-time updates.

 ### Authentication

 **Final Choice:** Supabase Auth (Email/Password with JWT) + OAuth 2.0 (Google/GitHub)